-From the time you complete the Background Information Disclosure form until you graduate from or drop the program, you must report any new charges and convictions for felony, misdemeanor, or municipal ordinance violations to the Health and Human Services Dean within one school day.
-This investigation regarding charges and convictions may result in your suspension from clinical, which may delay or prevent your graduation from the program.
+From the time you complete the Background Information Disclosure form until you graduate from or drop the program, you must report any new charges and convictions for felony, misdemeanor, or municipal ordinance violations to the Dean of Health & Public Safety within one school day.
+This investigation regarding charges and convictions may result in your suspension from the clinical Practicum course, which may delay or prevent your graduation from the program.
 In addition, your failure to report will result in your removal from the program.
-Background Information Disclosure Forms can be found online at http://gotoltc.edu.